splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 3. :strong:`Required`.
 Paste you user API access token in the ``auth_token`` field in the provider config file.
 You can also set it using the ``SFX_AUTH_TOKEN`` environment variable.
 This is required to authenticate Terraform requests to Observability Cloud's API.

-4. Configure additional Terraform resources.
+4. Configure the required additional resources, which are Terraform's infrastructure objects.

   * For AWS, you need the ``signalfx_aws_integration`` resource.
 You can add your org token in the ``namedToken`` field to see how much traffic is coming from the integration it identifies, if you use different tokens per integration.